Flexible Solar Panel Guide

 If you’re installing solar panels on the roof of your house, traditional rigid solar panels are still the best choice.
 Most roof structures are composed of broad, flat, rectangular surfaces, where rigid solar panels work perfectly.
 Rigid panels are stable and efficient and last for many years.

-What about a Victorian home, then, with multiple arched surfaces?
+But what about a Victorian home, with multiple arched surfaces?
 Could you combine flexible panels in an array with rigid panels to extend the total solar coverage area?
 Only if you’re willing to replace them often, because they won’t last long, according to Ocean Yuan, president and CEO of Grape Solar in Eugene, Oregon.

 “On traditional solar panels, the surface is glass,” Yuan explained.
 “When it rains, snows or whatever, the glass, which is rigid, can sustain the impact.
 I have seen solar panels made 50 years ago that still work.”